kubernetes-sigs/kueue/keps/168-pending-workloads-visibility/README.md

 Cons:
 - it requires a substantial number of requests when a workload is admitted, or a high priority workload is inserted.
-For example, assuming 1000 workloads, and expotential bucketing with base 2, this is 10 requests.
+For example, assuming 1000 workloads, and exponential bucketing with base 2, this is 10 requests.
 - it is not clear if the coarse-grained information would satisfy user expectations.
 For example, a user may need to wait long to observe reduction of a bucket.